motamman/signalk-openmeteo/README.md

-# SignalK Open-Meteo Weather Plugin
+# SignalK openmeteo Weather Plugin

-A SignalK plugin that provides position-based weather and marine forecast data from the [Open-Meteo API](https://open-meteo.com/).
+A SignalK plugin that provides position-based weather and marine forecast data from the [openmeteo API](https://openmeteo.com/).
 Compliant with the SignalK Weather API v2.

 ## Features